saltnlight5/java-ee6-examples/extra/glassfish-logging-example/README.txt

 = glassfish-logging-example

-This is just an empty web application that will explore and test how we can use SLF4J logging facade in GlassFish server.
-Due to glassfish server implementation also embedded SLF4J, we need to specially setup the server to handle per application loggin guse SLF4J.
+This is a web application that will explore and test how we can use SLF4J logging facade in GlassFish server.
+Due to glassfish server implementation also embedded SLF4J, we need to specially setup the server to handle per application logging to use specific SLF4J.
 See instruction below.

 The web application provide has a context listener that will log a message by SLF4J when it starts up.
 This is how we can verify that logging is working.